ubc-library-rc/rdm/content/01_file_naming.md

 - The file names should be concise but detailed enough so that they're still understandable to you and anyone else who has access
     - The amount of detail is up to you, but the names shouldn't be *too* long - we recommend having 3 to 5 elements per file name, or under 32 characters
     - This is especially important for the future!
+    - We recommend ordering elements from general to specific to make searching easier
 - Avoid including application (software) details in your file names
     - Example: you don't need to add "doc" to the file name of a text document